How to Successfully Advertise on Social Media: A Step-by-Step Guideby: Dustin Hawley | Saturday January 12, 2019

 Next, establish a clear intent of who you are trying to reach

-Being someone who grew up in the 90's, I can vividly remember the G.I.
+Being someone who grew up in the '90s, I can vividly remember the G.I.
 Joe slogan "Knowing is half the battle'.
 That catchphrase applies to your marketing efforts.
-Knowing your target audience is truly half the battle, when structuring your content strategy for your social ads.
+Knowing your target audience is truly half the battle when structuring your content strategy for your social ads.
 Information like buyer personas (or your ideal customers) help you define and target the right people, in the right places, at the right times with the right messages.
-And every layer of that funnel holds a level of importance that effects the whole process.
+And every layer of that funnel holds a level of importance that affects the whole process.
 With that said, you must familiarize yourself with your intended demographic based on factors like:

 - Social status

 Buyer personas cannot be built in 10 minutes, or even 10 days for that matter.
 The process demands proper research and time to dig deep and establish the specifics.